 Newer, ultra-high efficiency AC units and heat pumps can save you up to 50% or more of your current cooling costs compared to older, out-of-date units.
 For example, an HVAC unit from the 1990s typically had a seasonal energy efficiency rating (SEER) of 10.
 Such a system normally costs about $600 per month to run.
 In contrast, a new unit with a 20 SEER rating would cut your bill in half to less than $300 per month on average.

 The ductwork in your home is critical to your AC’s performance and efficiency.
 The ducts are what carry the cooled air throughout your home and release it into each room through the vents.

 Over time, it is possible for holes or cracks to appear in your ductwork, which will cause a loss of airflow in your system.
 As a result, your AC will use more energy trying to overcome the loss of airflow.
 Reasons for the deterioration of your ductwork might include:

 The five issues listed above are some of the most common causes of high cooling costs that we have seen.
 However, there are a number of other factors that may impact your system’s efficiency and cause it to use more energy over time.

-Our experienced team at [company name] can also perform whole-home energy audits to look at factors that may be causing energy losses in your home.
+Our experienced team at Air Patrol Air Conditioning can also perform whole-home energy audits to look at factors that may be causing energy losses in your home.
 Old windows, lack of insulation, missing caulking or weather-stripping and other issues might be contributing to your energy woes.
 We would be happy to come out, analyze your home or business in the Dallas-Fort Worth area and provide specific suggestions on how you can reduce your energy bills.
 Call us today!
 We provide heating, cooling and indoor air quality services.